darya-shynkevich/software-engineering/1. Software Engineering/3. Database/Data Models/Relational Model.md

 ### Query Languages for Data

-When the relational model was introduced, it included a new way of querying data: SQL is a declarative query language, whereas IMS and CODASYL queried the database using imperative code: [Imperative and declarative languages](../../Imperative%20and%20declarative%20languages.md).
+When the relational model was introduced, it included a new way of querying data: SQL is a declarative query language, whereas IMS and CODASYL queried the database using imperative code: [Imperative I declarative](Imperative%20I%20declarative.md).

 ### [MapReduce Querying](../OLAP/MapReduce%20Querying.md)